treehouses/builder/README.md

 ## Release

-This project use Travis CI to automatically build and upload new treehouse image to [http://dev.ole.org](http://dev.ole.org). `.travis.yml` configuration file tells Travis CI to run the deployment script at `.travis/deploy.sh` if a tag is applied to the commit.
+This project uses Github Actions to automatically build and upload a new treehouse image to [http://dev.ole.org](http://dev.ole.org).
+The `builder.yml` configuration file tells Github Actions to run the deployment if a tag is applied to the commit.

 * New image's name will be `treehouse-` followed by whatever is after `release-` in the tag